TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.components/problemscopingques-sdk-java.md

 			"id": "jvm_agent",
 			"order": 7,
 			"controlType": "textBox",
-			"displayLabel": "Is JVM Agent Being used for dependency collection", "watermarkText": "Yes or No",
+			"displayLabel": "Is the JVM Agent Being used for dependency collection?", "watermarkText": "Yes or No",
 			"required": true
 		}, {